Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsubsection{Scales}

 A scale is an ordered set of pitches.
+Strictly speaking, any (ordered) set of pitches can be considered a scale.
+The complexity about musical scales lean mostly on tradition, i.e. on the scales and their uses which result from practice throughout history.
 Usually, scales repeat at each octave.
-The ascending sequence with all notes from the octave division in 12 equal intervals, separated by the ratio $\varepsilon=2^{\frac{1}{12}}$, is known as the chromatic scale with equal temperament.
+The ascending sequence with all notes from the octave division in 12 equal intervals ($\varepsilon=2^{\frac{1}{12}}$) is known as the chromatic scale within the equal temperament.
 There are 5 perfectly symmetric divisions of the octave within the chromatic scale.
-These divisions are considered scales by easy and peculiar uses they provide.
-Considering integers $e_i$ used as powers of the factor $\varepsilon=2^{\frac{1}{12}}$ to multiply lower note frequency ($f=\varepsilon^{e_i} f_0$), the scales are as follows:
+These divisions are often regarded as scales themselves owing to the easy and peculiar uses they entail.

+Let $e_i$ be integers indexed by $i$ such that $f=\varepsilon^{e_i} f_0$, where $f_0$ is any fixed frequency.
+The symmetric scales mentioned above can be expressed as:

-Therefore, the third note of the whole tone scale with $f_0=200Hz$ is $f_3=\varepsilon^{e_3^t} . f_0 = 2^{\frac{6}{12}} .
-200 \approxeq 282.843 Hz$.
-These `scales', or patterns, generate stable structures by their intern symmetries and can be repeated in an efficient and sustained way.
-Section~\ref{estCic} specially discusses symmetries.
-The music piece \emph{Cristais} exposes each one of these scales, in both melodic and harmonic counterpart and their source code is part of \massa\ toolbox.
+For example, the third note of the whole tone scale with $f_0=200Hz$ is $f_3=\varepsilon^{e_2^{wt}}. f_0 = 2^{\frac{4}{12}} .
+200 \approxeq 251.98 Hz$.
+These `scales', or patterns, generate stable structures by their internal symmetries and can be repeated in a sustained way which is musically effective.
+Section~\ref{estCic} discusses other aspects of symmetries in music.
+The musical piece \emph{Crystals} uses each one of these scales, in both melodic and harmonic counterpart.